AllJonesFB/AllJonesFB/README.md

 <a href="https://web.facebook.com/profile.php?id=100008700663802" target="_blank"><img src="https://img.shields.io/badge/Steam-000000?style=for-the-badge&logo=steam&logoColor=white" target="_blank"></a>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML and CSS, Next will be python.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with the evolution of the world.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Activities to learning.
-- 💬 Ask me about ...
+- 💬 Ask me about everything you need, i´ll try to help the best that i can do.
-- 📫 How to reach me: ...
+- 📫 How to reach me: follow here and in the social medias, i am open to contact there.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i´dont know so i´will leave my favorite emoji :fox_face:

 -->